Microsoft Introduces GVFS (Git Virtual File System)

 No, the whole point of git is that every file version is immutable and referenced by a globally unique hash.
 This means that it doesn't matter where the actual data is located - until you need the actual data for some actual reason.
 This model has been copied by countless systems since git, because it is extremely robust and has multiple benefits, and none of those other systems expect the local user to download the entire database before he even begins work.
 Nonetheless, such systems can also support do

 Re: Did they just turn git into svn?
-(Score:3)
+(Score:5, Interesting)

 > Why take away git's biggest advantage?